Luna Vachon Death – Drug Overdose

 The Findings of the Luna Vachon Death Examination

 As soon as Luna Vachon’s death was announced, websites began speculating that the former wrestler committed suicide.
 TMZ was quick to report that drugs were found in her home.
-Cops had found drug paraphernalia, including straws used to snort drugs.
+Authorities confirmed they found drug paraphernalia including crushed pill residue and snorting straws.

-Ultimately, the medical examiner revealed that Luna Vachon had died from a fatal dose of the antidepressant, anti-anxiety drug benzodiazepine and the narcotic painkiller oxycodone.
+Ultimately, the medical examiner revealed that Luna Vachon had died from an overdose of benzodiazepine and narcotic painkiller oxycodone.
 The medical examiner did not rule the death as a suicide.
 Rather, Luna Vachon is believed to have accidentally overdosed on the drugs.